ApoorvSaxena/lozad.js/CONTRIBUTING.md

 ## Reporting Issues

 - Found a problem?
 Want a new feature?
 First of all see if your issue or idea has [already been reported](https://github.com/ApoorvSaxena/lozad.js/issues).
-- If don't, just open a [new clear and descriptive issue](https://github.com/ApoorvSaxena/lozad.js/issues/new).
+- If you don't, just open a [new clear and descriptive issue](https://github.com/ApoorvSaxena/lozad.js/issues/new).
 - Use a clear and descriptive title.
 - Include as much information as possible: Steps to reproduce the issue, error message, Browser version, operating system, etc.
 - The more time you put into an issue, the more we will.